End User Technical Advisory Board established to advance cloud native adoption in the enterprise

 “The cloud native ecosystem is fueling unprecedented innovation across every layer of open technology, driving a wide-range of companies to join our efforts,” said Dan Kohn, Executive Director of the Cloud Native Computing Foundation.
 “We are thrilled to welcome them into the Foundation and to kick off the formation of the End User Technical Advisory Board.
 This empowered end user group is a vital part of our efforts, as it will make sure the interest of real end users are heard and promoted in the community.”

 End user member Capital One and end user supporter Ticketmaster have joined other end user member companies Goldman Sachs, eBay, AT&T and NCSOFT on the End User Technical Advisory Board (TAB), which will provide technical input to the CNCF developer community and leadership team.
 Meeting monthly, the board reviews topics of concern to end users, their current and future cloud native work, key challenges and top use cases.
 This will promote understanding by the TOC of how these companies are using cloud native technologies.
 The End User TAB will also help promote cloud native market adoption and advise the Governing Board.
-Additionally information on end user memberships, end user supporters and the End User TAB, please visit: https://www.cncf.io/about/end-user-community.
+Additionally information on end user memberships, end user supporters and the End User TAB, please visit. https://www.cncf.io/people/end-user-community/

 The newest members will join CNCF’s member network of more than 65 cloud native stewards, many of whom will attend CloudNativeCon + KubeCon Europe in Berlin on March 29-30.